André-Charles Boulle: Life

 Boulle's output from, at one time, three workshops included commodes, bureaux, armoires, pedestals, clockcases and lighting-fixtures, richly mounted with gilt-bronze that he modelled himself.
 Despite his skills, his exquisite craftsmen and the high prices he commanded, Boulle was always running out of money.
 This was mostly as a direct result of his lifelong obsession as a collector and hoarder of works of art.
 Although he undoubtedly drew inspiration for his own works from these purchases, it meant he did not always pay his workmen regularly.
 In addition, clients who had made considerable advances failed to obtain the pieces they had ordered and, on more than one occasion.
-These dissatisfied clients made formal attempts to get Royal permission to arrest him for his debts, despite the Royal protection afforded by his post at the Louvre.
-In 1704, the king granted him six months' protection from his creditors on condition that Boulle use the time to regulate his affairs or ce sera la dernière grace que sa majesté lui fera là-dessus.
+These dissatisfied clients made formal attempts to get royal permission to arrest him for his debts, despite the royal protection afforded by his post at the Louvre.
+In 1704, the King granted him six months' protection from his creditors on condition that Boulle use the time to regulate his affairs or this would be the last grace that Louis would do him.
 Living beyond his means seems to have been a family trait as history repeated itself, twenty years later, when one of his sons was arrested at Fontainebleau and actually imprisoned until King Louis XV had him released.

 In 1720, Boulle's shaky finances were dealt a further blow by a fire which began in an adjoining atelier and spread to his workshop in the Place du Louvre (one of three he maintained), completely destroying twenty workbenches and the various tools of eighteen ébénistes, two menuisiers as well as most of the precious seasoned wood, appliances, models, and finished works of art.
 What could be salvaged was sold and a petition for financial assistance made to the Regent, the success of this appeal is unknown.
 According to Boulle's friend, Pierre-Jean Mariette, many of his pecuniary problems were indeed as a direct result of his obsession for collecting and hoarding pictures, engravings, and other art objects.
 The inventory of his losses in this fire exceeded 40,000 livres, included many old Masters, not to mention 48 drawings by Raphael, wax models by Michelangelo and the manuscript journal kept by Rubens in Italy.